WordPress/wp20-book/Content/BB-Chapter-11-The-WordPress-Economy.md

 * Contributors to WordPress
 * Leaders of WordPress

-Agencies, web hosts (which Matt identifies as the group that benefits the most financially from WordPress), infrastructure suppliers, are also included in the WordPress economy.
+Agencies, web hosts (which Matt identifies as the group that benefits the most financially from WordPress), and infrastructure suppliers, are also included in the WordPress economy.

 Each member of these groups plays an essential role in the ecosystem as well as the economy.